OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

 ##

-### Are "Sequencers" the same thing as "Validators"?
-Can a centralized Sequencer do bad things like steal all my money? {#are-sequencers-the-same-thing-as-validators-can-a-centralized-sequencer-do-bad-things-like-steal-all-my-money}
+### Are "Sequencers" the same entities as "Validators"?
+Can a centralized Sequencer act maliciously (e.g., steal all my money)? {#are-sequencers-the-same-entities-as-validators-can-a-centralized-sequencer-act-maliciously-eg-steal-all-my-money}
 <p>No and no!</p>

 <p>An Arbitrum Chain's Sequencer(s) and Validators and completely distinct entities, with their own distinct roles.</p>

 <p>The <a href="https://developer.arbitrum.io/sequencer">Sequencer</a> is the entity granted specific privileges over ordering transactions; once the Sequencer commits to an ordering (by posting a batch on Ethereum), it has no say over what happens next (i.e., execution).
-A malicious/faulty Sequencer can do things like reorder transactions or <em>temporarily</em> delay a transaction's inclusion — things which could be, to be sure, annoying and bad — but can do nothing to compromise the chain's safety.</p>
+A malicious/faulty Sequencer can do things like reordering transactions or <em>temporarily</em> delaying a transaction's inclusion — things which could be, to be sure, annoying and bad — but can do nothing to compromise the chain's safety.</p>

 <p>The <em>Validators</em> are the ones responsible for the safety of the chain; i.e., making staked claims about the chain state, disputing each other, etc.</p>